commonsmachinery/catalog/doc/openshift.md

     git push -f app HEAD:master

-To push updates to the app thereafter, it should be sufficient to update the local repository and push without -f:
+To push updates to the app thereafter, it is sufficient to update the local repository and push without -f:

     git push app HEAD:master

-It is of course also possible to checkout `app/master` in a tracking branch in the local repository, merge from `origin/master` and push normally.
+It is of course also possible to checkout `app/master` in a tracking branch in the local repository, merge from `origin/master` and then push normally.

 Specifics for VM deployment